Keith Williams (basketball, born 1998): Professional career

-After going undrafted in the 2022 NBA draft, on April 20, 2022, Williams signed with the Otago Nuggets for the 2022 New Zealand NBL season.
+On April 20, 2022, Williams signed with the Otago Nuggets for the 2022 New Zealand NBL season.
 He helped the Nuggets win the championship with an 81–73 win over the Auckland Tuatara in the grand final.
 He earned grand final MVP honors after scoring 34 points.

-Raptors 905 (2023–present)
+Raptors 905 (2023)

-On February 18, 2023, Williams was acquired by the Raptors 905.
+On February 18, 2023, Williams was acquired by the Raptors 905, but was waived on November 22.

+VfL AstroStars Bochum (2024–present)

+On January 7, 2024, Williams signed with VfL AstroStars Bochum of the German ProA.